BPD and Me: Managing Borderline Personality Disorder

 • Suicidal thoughts

-People with BPD tend to experience emotions and events in extremes (either all good or all bad).
+People with Borderline personality disorder tend to experience emotions and events in extremes (either all good or all bad).
 A BPD adult diagnosis can make it difficult to maintain stable employment and healthy relationships without the right supports in place.

 We don’t know exactly what causes borderline personality disorder, but research suggests a mix of genetic and environmental factors.
-Possible causes of BPD include:
+Possible causes of Borderline personality disorder include:

 1. Genetics: BPD is sometimes seen to run in families, suggesting that there is a genetic component to the disorder.